MASILab/SLANTbrainSeg/README.md

 - You will see the final a txt file contains all label names and volume in "FinalVolTxt".

 ## Source Code
 The SLANT is a whole brain segmentation pipeline that contains (1) pre-processing, (2) deep learning, (3) post-processing, which have all been contained in the Docker.
-The main scratch in Docker is the "run_deep_brain_seg.sh".
+The main scratch in Docker is the `run_deep_brain_seg.sh`.
 The related source code and binary files have been included in the Docker.
 They can also be found in the "matlab" and "python".

 - Pre- and Post-processing code can be found in "matlab"
 - Train and testing code for deep learning part can be found in "python"